michaeltelford/wgit/.github/pull_request_template.md

 ## Description

-What is it that your changes implement/fix?
+What do your changes implement/fix?

 ## Checklist

 - Are there tests?
-- Have you reviewed your changes yourself?
+- Have you reviewed and approved the changes yourself?

-Ensure you have answered 'yes' to all of the checklist items above.
+Ensure you can answer yes to the above before opening a PR.